Data Connections

 helm upgrade digiusher-k8s-agent digiusher/digiusher-k8s-agent \

---set uploader.env.digiusher_k8s_api_token=<insert_api_token> \
+--set agent.env.digiusher_k8s_api_token=<insert_api_token> \

 --namespace digiusher-k8s